MagoSaronno/keyther/README.md

 Now you will be able to flash the firmware and check if the microcontroller works properly.

-Once the first flash has been done successfully you will be able to enter bootloader mode just by plugging in one half of the keyboard **while** holding down the top-left or top-right (*whether it is the left or right keyboard half*).
+> Once the first flash has been done successfully you will be able to enter bootloader mode just by plugging in one half of the keyboard **while** holding down the top-left or top-right (*whether it is the left or right keyboard half*).

 ### Assemble the keyboard
 To assemble your Keyther Keyboard you will need a soldering iron and tin of your choice.
 You can also follow the [Assembly Guide](docs/Assembling_Guide.md).

+### Printing the Keyther cases
+To 3D print the cases to protect the bottom of your keyboard halves you will need to download the *.stl* files present in the [case folder](https://github.com/MagoSaronno/keyther/tree/main/case) of this repository and slice them with the appropriate software.

+In case you wish to modify the designs, you can download the *.step* files in the [step folder](https://github.com/MagoSaronno/keyther/tree/main/case/step).
+I've personally succeded in printing them using generic PLA with a layer height of 0.2mm and no supports.

 ## Feedback
 You can fill out [this form](https://forms.gle/tCP48DNiQqiqbWwy6 "Leave here your much appreciated feedback") to let me know of any potential improvements or issues with the project.